hunter-teacher-cert/currdev-work-warrenzeng15/unit_plan/readme.md

 ## Standards Referenced
 List The NY State Computer Science standards you will be covering in this unit.
 Provide the number and name (e.g. 4-6.CT.1 Computational Thinking, Modeling and Simulation)

 - 9-12.IC.1 Impacts of Computing, Society
+- 9-12.IC.3 Impacts of Computing, Ethics
 - 9-12.IC.7 Impacts of Computing, Career Paths
 - 9-12.DL.2 Digital Literacy, Digital Use
 - 9-12.DL.4 Digital Literacy, Digital Use
 - 9-12.DL.6 Digital Literacy, Digital Citizenship